Random Abstract Cell Complexes: A Model for Random Abstract Cell Complexes

-\section{A model for random abstract cell complexes}
+From here on, we will use the term \emph{cell complex} to refer to \emph{abstract} cell complexes.
+While the model introduced in this paper (cf. \cref{fig:model}) considers cell complexes of arbitrary dimension, our sampling algorithm is limited to two-dimensional cell complexes.
+For the purpose of this paper, we may simply think of a $2$-dimensional cell complex as a graph with additional $2$-cells (polygons) that are attached to simple cycles on the graph.
+For a more formal and complete introduction, we refer the reader to \cite{hoppe2025cellcomplexes}

+\section{A Model for Random Abstract Cell Complexes}

-Random abstract cell complexes can be sampled through a series of iterative liftings, beginning with a set of $n$ nodes and iteratively adding higher-dimensional cells.
+Random abstract cell complexes can be sampled through a series of iterative liftings that each lift a $d$-dimensional complex to a $(d+1)$-dimensional complex, as illustrated in \cref{fig:model}.
+The first lifting, from a $0$-dimensional cell complex (set) to a $1$-dimensional cell complex (graph), adds $1$-cells (edges) with a fixed probability and is equivalent to the \erdosrenyi{} model.
 For two- and higher-dimensional cells, the number of possible cells depends on the size of the boundary (e.g.~edges for 2-cells).
-Thus, for every dimension $d$ and possible boundary size $l$, we define the inclusion probability $P^{(d)}_l$.
-Using these inclusion probabilities, we can now define our random cell complex model RCC$(n, P^{(1)}, ..., P^{(d_{\max})})$, where the vector $P^{(i)} = (P^{(i}_l)$ collect the inclusion probabilities of $i$-cells with boundary size $l$.
+To avoid only sampling cells with, e.g., very large boundaries, for every dimension $d$ and possible boundary size $l$, we define the inclusion probability $P^{(d)}_l$.
+We define our random cell complex model RCC$(n, P^{(1)}, ..., P^{(d_{\max})})$, where the vector $P^{(i)} = (P^{(i)}_l)$ collects the inclusion probabilities of $i$-cells with boundary size $l$ (cf.~\cref{alg:rcc}).
 Each possible cell is added independently according to the inclusion probability (i.e., depending on the boundary size).
 For dimension $d=2$ and above, the cells that can be added depend on the sampled cells from dimension $d-1$.
 This iterative lifting-based model also allows us to augment any given CC with random higher-dimensional cells of specified dimensions.

-\subheading{Relationship to the \erdosrenyi{} model.} For 1-cells (edges), the only possible boundary size is $2$.
+\paragraph{Relationship to the \erdosrenyi{} model.} For 1-cells (edges), the only possible boundary size is $2$.
 Therefore, the model RCC$(n, P^{(1)})$ is equal to ER$(n, P_2^{(1)})$.

-\subheading{Relationship to the Linial-Meshulam model.} The RCC model can be seen as a generalization of the LM model.
+\paragraph{Relationship to the Linial-Meshulam model.} The RCC model can be seen as a generalization of the LM model.
 Specifically, to recover the LM model, we set $P^{(d)}_{d+1} = 1$ for all dimensions $d$ except $d_{\max}$, resulting in a full simplicial complex.
 Then, by setting $P^{(d_{\max})}_{d_{\max}+1} = p$ and all other inclusion probabilities to $0$, we obtain the LM model.